nichanank/peerstream/README.md

 ### How to get Testnet DAI

 Testnet DAI is an ERC-20 token that was made for the purposes of testing decentralized applications.
-It is available on all the Ethereum networks (Rinkeby, Kovan, Ropsten etc.)
+It is available on all the Ethereum networks (Rinkeby, Kovan, Ropsten etc.).
+Here is the token's [source code](https://github.com/PaulRBerg/contractz/blob/e8f89b20a2531f9f126b3ba1f6f6687a09414c09/contracts/TestnetDAI.sol)

 1. You can mint yourself some Testnet DAI by going to the contract on their respective Etherscan-s, navigating to `Contract` and then `Write Contract`.